dennewbie/vendingMachine/README.md

 # Vending Machine

-Simulate the management and behavoir of a generic vending machine.
+Simulate the management and behavior of a generic vending machine.
 Let's suppose to have 10 products identified by a name, an ID code, a price and an amount field.

 Allow the user to: